The Cardiovascular Prevention and Rehabilitation Program offers services at 2 locations within UHN:

 Phase 1: Education Day

 The Education Day provides you with the tools needed to begin the journey into cardiovascular prevention and rehabilitation.
-During this session, a number of educational discussions with the multidisciplinary team are completed to help you get started with the cardiac rehabilitation journey.
+During this session, a number of educational discussions with the multidisciplinary team are completed to help you get started with your cardiac rehabilitation journey.

 Phase 2: Intake Assessment ClinicThe Intake Assessment Clinic is located on the 5th floor of the East Wing at Toronto Western Hospital (inside the Nuclear Cardiology Clinic).
 A comprehensive assessment provides the health care team with the most up-to-date and relevant information about your diagnosis and treatments to date.
 During the one-on-one assessment, you will also complete a stress test to assess your cardiovascular fitness and to guide your exercise prescription.